 Santorini is for... beach time

 Swimming, snorkelling, sunbathing, relaxing, water sports and even clubbing are all possible along the Santorini Black, Red and White beaches.
 Tip: Perivolos Beach has some of the best places for swimming, water sports and eating at the waters edge.
-We offer sun-beds with umbrellas (complimentary), to our guests, at one of the coast’s most beautiful beach bars for swimming and relaxing.
+We suggest you one of the coast’s most beautiful beach bars for swimming and relaxing.

 Experience Santorini with us